 Starting with Oracle Database 11g, the Automatic Memory Management feature requires more shared memory (/dev/shm) and file descriptors.
-The shared memory should be sized to be at least the greater of MEMORY_MAX_TARGET and MEMORY_TARGET for each Oracle instance on that computer.
+The shared memory should be sized to be at least the greater of MEMORY\MAX\TARGET and MEMORY\TARGET for each Oracle instance on the computer.